ddahya/ha-genesisenergy/README.md

 *   **Energy Dashboard Integration:**
     *   Creates long-term statistics for **Electricity Consumption (kWh)** and **Gas Consumption (kWh)**.
     *   Also creates statistics for daily **Electricity Cost (NZD)** and **Gas Cost (NZD)** for detailed tracking.
+*   **LPG (Bottled Gas) Integration:**
+    *   Automatically detects your LPG accounts and adds detailed information to new sensor.genesis_energy_lpg_details sensor.
+    *  The attributes contains your Order Status, full Delivery History, and a Usage Summary with statistics like average days between deliveries.
 *   **Electricity Forecast Sensors:**
     *   Integrates Genesis's daily and weekly electricity forecast.
     *   `Today's Forecast Usage (kWh)` and `Today's Forecast Cost ($)` sensors.